mdboop/prime-product-table/README.md

 ### Installation & Use

 1. In your terminal, run `git clone https://github.com/mdboop/prime-product-table.git && cd prime-product-table`
-2. In the root directory, run `ruby prime_table.rb <n>` where `n` is the number of primes to be used in creating the table
+2. In the root directory, run `ruby index.rb <n>` where `n` is the number of primes to be used in creating the table

 **note:** If no argument is passed, it will default to 10.
 Additionally, it may not print well above 30, depending on screen resolution/size